garykac/woven/docs/spell-list.md

 ```
 Element: Fire

-Category: Starter, Mage Other Attack
+'Category: Starter, Mage Other Attack

 Consume one of your Eyes to Attack 1 at that location.